agnsal/balloons/README.md

 # balloons
-A Pygame shooting indie game.
+A Python3 indie shooting game developed with Pygame (tested on Python 3.11 and 3.12).

 ## Credits
 ### Assets